linhhktran/HR-Analytics/README.md

 - Database name: company_course
 - Table name: employment

-Now let's move to the ETL process.
 ## ETL (Extract - Transform - Load)
-To perform the ETL process, I wrote a piece of code for the computer to automatically perform these cycles on Visual Studio Code, including steps such as: extracting data from sources, converting data and finally uploading data to an existing data warehouse.
-Specifically as follows:
+There are many separate datasets that need to be gathered into one dataset.
+Therefore, the ETL process needs to be done.
+The following codes are written on an IDE named Visual Studio Code (VSCode), including steps such as: extracting data from sources, transforming data and loading data to an existing data warehouse

-### 1. Extracting the data
+### Step 1.
+Extract the data
 Firstly, we need to import some packages to operate the code
 ```python
 import os